aaqaishtyaq/aaqaishtyaq.github.io/_posts/2018-02-03-dont-be-scared-switch-to-vim.md

 gulp coffee like it's water and seem to only read HN and nothing else.
 (Hi, if you're coming from HN).
-Architecure and Software design comes naturally to them, they never run into bugs and they can recognise the most obscure of algorithms at a glance (Shout out to Dan B, one of my ex coworkers).
+Architecure and Software design comes naturally to them, they never run into bugs and they can recognise the most obscure of algorithms at a glance (Shout out to Shashank, one of my mentor).

-Dan is a good, productive developer.
-Dan uses vim.
-I want to be like Dan.
+Shanky is a good, productive developer.
+Shany uses vim.
+I want to be like Shanky.
 I want to use vim.

 There are a million reasons why you should jump ship and join the cult.
 In the